adrianwedd/space-weather/CONTRIBUTING.md

 - Conducted a comprehensive review of all documentation files.
 - Updated README.md and CONTRIBUTING.md to include placeholder sections for essential content.

+## Iteration 39 - Updating Task List and README.md
+- Updated the task list and README.md to better align with the current state and objectives of the project.